Register the Octogen MCP server

 --scope project flag:.mcp.json at your repository root instead of your personal config.
 Each team member still signs in with their own Octogen account on first use — credentials are never stored in the project file.What your agent can do

-Once connected, your agent has access to three tools:list_catalogs()— discover which catalogs your organization has access to.lookup_product(canonical_url, catalogs?)— resolve a product page URL to a full product record.search_products(catalog, query?, limit?, cursor?)— search products by keyword within a single catalog.
+Once connected, your agent can use the catalog read tools and, when BigQuery access is enabled, the BigQuery subscription tools:list_catalogs()— discover which catalogs your organization has access to.lookup_product(canonical_url, catalogs?)— resolve a product page URL to a full product record.search_products(catalog, query?, limit?, cursor?)— search products by keyword inside one granted catalog.